Course Introduction

 - Certificates: All students who pass the final examination and who participated in 10 of the 12 weekly seminars of their groups will receive a certificate from WIPO and Harvard Law School.

-- Results: Students will be notified of their final course grades no later than 1200 UTC on May 17, 2024.
+- Results: Students will be notified of their final course grades no later than 1300 UTC on January 15, 2025.
 Certificates will be distributed shortly thereafter.

 - Prior examinations: